tiny-dancer/notes/runiac_origin_story.md.1.md

 ## The Challenge

+> Building out the public cloud platform for UnitedHealth Group to sustainably adopt the public cloud safely while enabling developers and products to innovate.

 UnitedHealth Group is a fortune 6 company with 40,000 technologists.
-Looking at the future public cloud pres for a company this size was an exciting, and equally daunting task.
+Looking at the future public cloud presence for a company this size was an exciting, while daunting task.
 We were also uniquely positioned as a product engineering organization where customer value and friction-less users experiences are of the utmost importance.
-We wanted to ensure the public cloud maintained the benefit of the teams adopting it to control their own destiny, while at the same time having a paved path of secure, expedited cloud growth.
+We wanted to ensure the public cloud maintained the team's benefit of adopting it to control their own destiny, while at the same time having a paved path of secure, expedited cloud growth.

 We knew we would need to have a platform to secure and enable 3,000 cloud accounts across each major cloud provider.
 1,000 gcp projects, 1,000 aws accounts, and 1,000 azure subscriptions.